Between Sheets and Words

 Clara took a deep breath and opened the door.

 The wind rushed in first, carrying the scent of sea and wet earth, and then Rafael crossed the threshold, dripping water onto the wooden floor.
-He didn’t say anything.
+He said nothing.
 Just stood there, motionless, arms at his sides, as if he didn’t know what to do with them.
 Clara felt the warmth of the wine rise to her cheeks, mingling with something older, more dangerous. *Anger*, she told herself. *It’s just anger.*

 — What are you doing here? — Her voice came out colder than she intended.